KimikaTeorikoa/python-notes-tccm/contents/setup.md

 prompted with the version of Python we are running.
 If you do not see the `packaged by conda-forge` bit, it is likely you are using the native Python installation instead of the one you just installed.
-Fixing this will require fidling with configuration files for your terminal.
+Fixing this will require fiddling with configuration files for your terminal.

 ## Text editor or IDE